inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/DCM.md

 ├─── fsd                              # specific delay functions (source space) ├─── pst                              # peristimulus time
 ├─── Hz                               # frequency (vector with integer values of the analyzed frequency spectrum, e.g. if 2-10 Hz, then DCM.Hz is the same as the vector [2:10].
-├─── Ep                               # conditional expectation.
+├─── Ep                               # conditional expectation E{P|y}.
 Meaning your posterior estimates of the model parameters??
 |    ├─── model_definition
-├─── Cp                               # conditional covariance. posterior covariance matrices??
+├─── Cp                               # conditional covariance Cov{P|y}. posterior covariance matrices??
 ├─── Pp                               # conditional probability. posterior probability of each parameter??
 |    ├─── model_definition
 ├─── Hc                               # conditional responses (y), channel space.
 Model estimates for the generated data.